pengutronix/genimage/README.rst

 		after the main image is created.
 This defaults to false.
 :exec-pre:	Custom command to run before generating the image.
+		Available variables are documented in the `Environment Variables`_ section below.
 :exec-post:	Custom command to run after generating the image.
 :flashtype:	refers to a flash section.
 Optional for non flash like images
 		like hd images